roura356a/csk/intl.en-US/API Reference/Use the Kubernetes API.md

 [Other methods to access Kubernetes clusters](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/)

 We recommend that you use SDKs of open source Kubernetes.
-The following programming languages are supported: Go, Python, and Java.
+Supported programming languages include Go, Python, and Java.